torusage-imc2018/torusage-imc2018.github.io/README.md

 Data
 ----

-In addition to the auxiliary material linked above (the [Appendix](https://www.robgjansen.com/publications/torusage-imc2018-appendix.pdf) and [TRSB feedback](data/trsb-feedback.txt)), we also make the following raw PrivCount and PSC measurement results available:
+In addition to the auxiliary material linked above (the [Appendix](https://www.robgjansen.com/publications/torusage-imc2018-appendix.pdf) and [TRSB feedback](data/trsb-feedback.txt)), we also make the following raw PrivCount measurement results available:

 ### AS Client Connection Count